Most Famous Logos with a Penguin

 McVitie’s Penguin

 The British brand McVitie’s Penguin became famous for its chocolate biscuits, named after the charming birds.
-The penguins on the logo look cheerful and slightly mischievous, supporting the biscuit’s name, written in large letters on a bright yellow ribbon.
+The penguins in the logo appear cheerful and slightly mischievous, reinforcing the biscuit’s name, written in large letters on a bright yellow ribbon.
 The symbolism is simple and clear: penguins represent coolness, energy, and lightness, which complement the product image, often served chilled.
 This playful image has brought smiles and joy to sweet lovers in the UK and beyond for decades, highlighting the brand’s fun-loving character.

 Penguin Pick-Up

 The Canadian delivery service Penguin Pick-Up’s logo is styled like a location pin, featuring a smiling penguin playfully winking at users.
 Using a location marker to depict the bird emphasizes the company’s functionality: convenient package pickup and shipment at any suitable location.
 The penguin symbolizes friendliness and reliability, making the service popular in Canada.
-The logo underscores the ease of parcel pick-up, bringing a smile and a relaxed feeling into customers’ daily lives.
+The logo underscores the ease of parcel pickup, bringing a smile and a sense of ease to customers’ daily lives.

 Pingviini